Café Yumm!: History

 Café Yumm! was founded in 1997 when owners Mary Ann and Mark Beauchamp converted their unsuccessful juice bar into a fast casual restaurant.
 Central to the new menu were the Yumm!
 Bowl and its Yumm!
 Sauce, both developed earlier by Mary Ann Beauchamp at her former restaurant, Wild Rose Café & Deli.
 The company opened a second location in Eugene in 1999 and a third in 2002, and in 2007 the company began to franchise.
 The chain grew to 15 locations by 2015, with two franchises in Bend, Oregon.

 The chain opened its 23rd location in Eagle, Idaho, in February, 2019, as part of a three-outlet plan that includes two future Boise locations.

 Estimated annual revenue for the company is $10.1 million with an estimate of 54 employees.

 Menu

 The Café Yumm! menu consists of five categories: three sizes of rice bowls layered with organic beans, Yumm!
-Sauce, and Deluxe Toppings (shredded Tillamook® cheddar cheese, tomatoes, avocado, sour cream, black olives, and cilantro), sandwiches and wraps, salads, soups, and bentos.
+Sauce, and Deluxe Toppings (shredded cheddar cheese, tomatoes, avocado, sour cream, black olives, and cilantro), sandwiches and wraps, salads, soups, and bentos.
 More than 50 percent of the food served at Café Yumm! restaurants is certified organic.